Where To Buy Shower Commodes ?

 Rehabmart.com and American Discount Home Medical have in the region of 40- 50 each, but these are all from established brands.

 Walmart, Amazon, Rehabmart.com, Home-med-equip.com – Walmart and Amazon have quite a number of self-propelling shower chair transport commodes, but the two online sites are not far behind.

 Walmart and Amazon as well as the established brands have a preponderance of brands that you have never heard of, and sometimes with Amazon the search results throw in too much stuff that you are not looking for.

 I personally prefer to go to the American Discount Home Medical website – https://home-med-equip.com

-I like it because, I find the website is the best user experince and the information about each piece of equipment is extensive – which with some of the specialized equipment is very important.
+I like it because, I find the website is the best user experience and the information about each piece of equipment is extensive – which with some specialized equipment is very important.

-Walmart had a huge range of shower chair transport commodes, and as well of lots of brands I have never heard of they had a lot of very good well known brands and models.
+Walmart had a huge range of shower chair transport commodes, as well as lots of brands I have never heard of, they had a lot of very good, well known brands and models.

 Do you have Medicare Part B or a Medicare Advantage plan ?